NVIDIA/NeMo/docs/source/nlp/megatron.rst

    * - **model.new_prompt_init_text**
      - list of strings
      - The text you want to use for soft prompt initalization if ``model.new_prompt_init_methods`` is set to ['text'].
 The text is tokenized and clipped or tiled to match ``model.num_prompt_tokens``.
 The vocab embeddings associated with each token are copied and use to initialize the soft prompts.
+   * - **model.calc_loss_on_answer_only**
+     - bool
+     - Whether to calculate cross entropy loss on the full text input or only the answer portion of the input during prompt tuning.
    * - **model.data.train_ds**
      - string
      - path to training dataset .json or .jsonl file.
 See `Data Formatting`_ for an example